Anomalous-Sentiment/discord-allbw-bot-js/README.md

 1. Create a `.env` file with all variables filled in, using `example.env` as reference.
 This will be the used for the dev environment.
 2. Run `npm install` to install the required packages.
 3. Run `npm run dev-introspect` to generate the models that will be used by sequelize using the dev database.
-Alternatively, run `npm run prod-introspect` to introspect using production database.
 4. Deploy and update slash commands.
-Use `npm run dev-deploy-commands` to update the dev version of bot, or `npm run prod-deploy-commands` to update commands of the production bot.
+Use `npm run dev-deploy-commands` to update the slash commands used by the dev version of bot.
 5. Run `npm run dev` to start the bot using dev environment variables.
-Alternatively, use `npm run start` to start the bot using production environment variables

 ## Production Setup

 1. Create a `prod.env` file with all variables filled in, using `example.env` as reference.
 2. Run `npm install` to install the required packages.
 3. Run `npm run prod-introspect` to generate the models that will be used by sequelize using the production database.
 4. Deploy and update slash commands.
-Use `npm run prod-deploy-commands` to update the production version of bot
+Use `npm run prod-deploy-commands` to update the slash commands used by the production version of bot
 5. Run `npm run start` to start the bot using production environment variables.

 ## Video Demo

 https://github.com/user-attachments/assets/f21edd6a-9ae5-4670-a82a-8b87edcaa78c

+## Technical Design Notes

+Implements the following design patterns:

+- Strategy Pattern
+    - To swap analyser algorithms at runtime based on the subcommand received.
+- Template Method Pattern
+    - Using the Analyser as base class that defines the basic template process for analysing and formatting images.
+    - Child classes will override the specific steps with their own implementation.